softsideoftech/content/pages/the-safety-bubble.md

 Jeff, if you're reading this, I'm sorry.
 I imagine you were in pain and discomfort after that difficult day.
 No one deserves to be emotionally dumped on like I dumped on you.
 You were not responsible for my emotional state.
 You were not responsible for how I felt in reaction to any of the conversations we had in the year that we worked together.
 My feelings were my own and it was on me to change what I could if I didn't like them.

-Growth comes at a cost
+## Growth comes at a cost

-As I've done more inner work and slowly peeled back my decades of repression, I've had a lot more experiences like these.
+<b>A</b>s I've done more inner work and slowly peeled back my decades of repression, I've had a lot more experiences like these.
 It's as if I'm that temperamental 9 year-old all over again, desperately seeking love and approval in those moments when I feel worthless myself.
 So many times in the past year I've lashed out at Stacya during a difficult moment between us when I thought she was judging me instead of giving me the affirmation I needed to feel ok.
 I'm grateful that both her and my commitment to our relationship has stayed unconditional through some of the more difficult days.

 Over the past year and a half, I often felt like all of my self-exploration and opening up had brought me more pain than comfort.
 But at the same time I think I'm more honest and grounded than I've ever been in my life.
 I'm more in touch with myself, but that comes at the price of intensely feeling certain painful beliefs about myself.
 Beliefs that aren't true.
 A big one is that I don't have intrinsic value in the world and that I am not worthy of love--that I must constantly do things like produce "good work" or care for my family in order to have value in the world.